MinecraftschurliMods/Bibliocraft-Legacy/README.md

 }
 ```

-**Note:** The maven is currently not up to date due to internal problems that will hopefully be fixed soon.
-For now, please use [CurseMaven](https://www.cursemaven.com) instead.

 The format of the `bc_version` variable is `major.minor.patch`, e.g. `1.0.0`.
 Please get the latest version number on CurseForge, Modrinth, or by browsing the maven yourself.

 Next, add the dependency block in your `neoforge.mods.toml` file.
 Note: It is crucial that your mod is set to load `BEFORE` Bibliocraft, to ensure that your event handlers will be fired early enough.